malodetz/mock-java-project/README.md

 # mock-java-project
-Mock java project for updates extraction
+Mock java project for modifying CommentUpdater to extract data for fine-tuning